intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/Start Here/Security.md

 ```
 *** RESPONSE ***
-401 Unauthorized HTTP/1.1
+401 Unauthorized HTTPS/1.1
 Content-Type: application/json; charset=utf-8
 Content-Length: 286
 ```

 ### Portal usage

 The developer portal injects a `api_key` **query** parameter when using the 'Try this API' interface for GET requests.
-The parameter is not inspected by the API host and is required only for portal functionality.
+The API host does not inspect this parameter, it is supported only for portal functionality.

 A `x-api-key` **header** must be populated and sent when using 'Try this API' with POST requests.